Federal PLUS Loans

 - Log onto StudentLoans.gov using the parent borrower's FSA ID and password.

 - Once logged in, choose the Apply for a PLUS Loan link.
-This will complete a new Master Promissory Note (MPN) for the Direct PLUS Loan and start the credit check process.
+This will start the credit check process for all borrowers and will direct new borrowers to complete a Master Promissory Note (MPN).

-- If the credit check is not approved, additional information will be provided so your parent can contact the Direct Loan Serving Center to receive more specific information about the decision.
+- If the credit check is not approved, additional information will be provided so your parent can contact the Direct Loan Servicing Center to receive more specific information about the decision.

 - PLUS Loan approvals must be received 10 days prior to the end of the term.